-Wings of Hope: Colourful shipping containers surround an outdoor play area that makes for a safe environment for children.
-The classrooms divide the children by age, and each day they are guaranteed a hot meal, lessons with the volunteers, and playtime.
+Goodhope Education: Goodhope Educare is situated in Dunoon with about 60 to 70 children from the ages of 6 months to 6 years old.
+The classroom divide the children by age, and each day they are guaranteed a hot meal, lessons with the volunteers, and playtime.

 Zusakhe: We started working with this educare early in 2016.
 The school is run by a lovely lady named Patricia who is also the chairperson for several educare centres in Dunoon.
 The school has 5 separate classrooms, each teaching a different age group ranging from 2 year old to Grade R (6 year old).
 Each classroom has one main teacher and an assistant.
 The school is situated next to an outdoor sports area where the children can run around and play.
 The volunteers going to this school are mainly there to assist the teachers that already work at the school.

 Honeybee: Honeybee Educare was created by Jerome & Charon, who are so dedicated to the importance of early education that they actually run the center out of their own home.
 The volunteers work closely with the dedicated teachers here to care for and educate the large number of students in English.